safesploitOrg/doogle/README-refactored.md

 - Search uses repositories, services, DTOs, full-text indexes, relevance ranking, and bounded click boost.
 - Browser crawling requires an admin login and CSRF token.
 - CLI crawling does not require a browser session, but still enforces crawler safety policy.
-- Crawl jobs are stored in `crawl_jobs` and shown on the authenticated crawl page.
+- Web and CLI crawl jobs are stored in `crawl_jobs` and shown on the authenticated crawl page.

 ## Quick Start With Docker